It’s time to get real about the one product that can solve like 90% of your curly hair problems.

 Which deep conditioner is right for me:

 Are they lacking in definition or strength?
-Look for one that packs in the protein – like Deep Sea Repair.
+Look for one that packs in the most punch, Deep Sea Repair.

 What if your hair needs all of the above?
 Your go-to strategy?
 Multi-tasking by multi-masking.
 We break down how to multi-mask here.